PlainRecalls

 Nearby Recalls in This Category

-Other recalls in the same product category — useful for spotting patterns across the same defect class or manufacturer.
+Other recalls in the same product category, useful for spotting patterns across the same defect class or manufacturer.

-Browse all Drugs & Medications recalls →
+Browse all Children & Baby Products recalls →

-Every figure on PlainRecalls is rendered directly from official FDA, CPSC and NHTSA recall records — no number is typed in by an editor.
+Every figure on PlainRecalls is rendered directly from official FDA, CPSC and NHTSA recall records, no number is typed in by an editor.
+This recall: FDA Drug, reported February 21, 2018.
 Severity classes follow each agency's own taxonomy (FDA Class I/II/III; CPSC and NHTSA by hazard type), and related-recall context is computed across the full archive.
 See our editorial standards & corrections policy, the methodology behind these numbers, or report a data error.
-Data current as of June 2026.
+Data current as of August 2026.